keithmburu/courses/cs2/lab2.md

 This infinite radical is derived from [Viète's formula](https://en.wikipedia.org/wiki/Vi%C3%A8te%27s_formula), which has several variations.
-We can approximate the limite by repeating the radical *n* number of times, where *n* is sufficiently large.
+We can approximate the limit by repeating the radical *n* number of times, where *n* is sufficiently large.
 In practice, *n* need not be very large to converge to $\pi$.
 Start small and work your way up.